Yiling-Huo/eye-tracking-workshop-slides-2024/_handout/week2.md

   - \usepackage{fancyhdr}

 nocite: |
-  @li2022universal, @rayner1998eye, @satub2015reading, @schotter2015work
+  @clifton2007eye, @li2022universal, @jarodzka2017tracking, @rayner1998eye, @satub2015reading, @schotter2015work

 # Pandoc md YAML
 geometry: "left=2cm,right=2cm,top=2.5cm,bottom=2cm"

-# cd github\eye-tracking-workshop-slides\_handout
+# cd github\eye-tracking-workshop-slides-2024\_handout

-# pandoc day2.md -o day2.pdf -d default.yml -V papersize:a4
+# pandoc week2.md -o week2.pdf -d default.yml -V papersize:a4
 ---

 \pagestyle{fancy}
 \lhead{}
-\fancyhead[R]{UCL Linguistics Autumn School 2023}
+\fancyhead[R]{UCL Linguistics Short Courses 2024}

-# Eye movements in reading: fundamental characteristics
+# Basic patterns and measurements

 Someone with no knowledge of eye movements may have the impression that during reading, the eye sweeps across the text continuously; this impression is of course an illusion.
 Like in unconstrained scene-viewing, eye movements in reading consist of a series of fixations and saccades.